cmb69/logman_xh/README.md

 You can apply filters by using the search fields above the table, to only display the log entries you are interested in.
 For instance, you can filter by a certain module, or a category.
-You can also remove all displayed log entries from the log file, what is particularly useful after you have filtered by timestamp.
+By default, the newest log entries are shown, but you can change this by checking `show oldest`.
+If the oldest log entries are shown, you can delete all displayed log entries from the log file, what is particularly useful after you have filtered by timestamp.

 ## Troubleshooting